SovereignCloudStack/cluster-stacks/docs/overview.md

 Kubernetes patch versions are not part of the directory structure.
-A patch version update (e.g. 1.35.1 to 1.35.2) is delivered by bumping the cluster stack version, which updates the `kubernetesVersion` field and triggers a rolling update of nodes.
+A patch version update (e.g. 1.35.1 to 1.35.2) is delivered by bumping the cluster stack version, which updates the `kubernetesVersion` field in `csctl.yaml` and triggers a rolling update of nodes.

 ## Build system